Last Updated on May 6, 2021 by HostingandOther

 Consulting companies will recommend SAP, adjust RFQs to match with what SAP can do, and generally tilt the playing field as much in SAP’s favor as possible.
 They, of course, admit to none of this and like to present themselves as looking out for their client’s interests.
 However, historically they have only kept either Oracle or SAP application consultants on staff (although this is slowly changing).
 SAP needs constant recommendations by its dealer network to maintain its position.
 Therefore it is of two minds on SaaS and Cloud.

-- Satisfying Wall Street and the Current Trend: Because of pressure from Wall Street and somewhat from customers, SAP must continue to tout itself as a SaaS or Cloud vendor.
+Because of Wall Street’s pressure and somewhat from customers, SAP must continue to tout itself as a SaaS or Cloud vendor.

-- Satisfying SAP Consulting Partners..i.e., the Dealer Network: Because most of its software portfolio is still primarily on premises, and on-premises software has proven more effective at locking in accounts.
-This combined with the fact that its dealer network makes money mainly implementing on-premises software, SAP either needs to keep selling on-premises software.
-Or SAP need to bring in their consulting partners on hosting, or risk losing their endorsement as they see themselves cut out of the revenues.
-And SAP knows the only reason they are recommended by the major consulting companies is that SAP “socks it to their partner’s pockets.”
+Because most of its software portfolio is still primarily on premises, and on-premises software has proven more effective at locking in accounts.
+This, combined with the fact that its dealer network makes money mainly implementing on-premises software, SAP either needs to keep selling on-premises software.
+Or SAP needs to bring in their consulting partners on hosting or risk losing their endorsement as they see themselves cut out of the revenues.
+And SAP knows the only reason the major consulting companies recommend them is that SAP “socks it to their partner’s pockets.”

 The Uncompetitiveness of Consulting Company Hosting

 SAP has been trying to have it both ways, as they have increased their hosted offerings.
 They want to project being Cloud to customers and Wall Street.
 They want to continue to enrich their consulting partners for whom they rely upon for recommendations against all reason to SAP customers.
-This is a textbook reason why a company that has a basis on in the previous era of technology is the wrong company to be the leader in a new era of technology.
-They have too many arrangements to protect under the previous model, that worked spectacularly for SAP.
-But now they are forced to pretend to be in a new era when their approaches are still based in the previous period.
+This is a textbook on why a company that has a basis in the previous era of technology is the wrong company to be the leader in a new technology era.
+They have too many arrangements to protect under the previous model, which worked spectacularly for SAP.
+But now, they are forced to pretend to be in a new era when their approaches are still based on the previous period.